JaeWong91/MyMovie/README.md

 ![](/static/readme-images/readme-header.PNG)

 This is a movie review website for all movie fans.
 Visitors of the site can search and view reviews and ratings for all kinds of movies, even without a registered account.
 If a user would like to write a review of their own, a registered account is required.
 Once registered, the user is able to write reviews and see their written reviews on their profile page.
-They will also have the ability to edit existing reviews, or remove them.
+They will also have the ability to edit their own existing reviews, or remove them completely.

 The Live website can be found [here](http://my-movie-project-jason.herokuapp.com/home).